-- a low platelet count (thrombocytopaenia)
+- Low platelet count (thrombocytopaenia)

-- decreased platelet function – for example due to kidney failure or aspirin therapy
+- Decreased platelet function – for example due to kidney failure or aspirin therapy

 - von Willebrand Disease – a deficiency of von Willebrand Factor

-- Disseminated Intravascular Coagulation (DIC) – bleeding disorder in critically ill patients, for example with severe infections
+- Disseminated intravascular coagulation (DIC) – bleeding disorder in critically ill patients, for example with severe infections

 Bleeding time is normal in Haemophilia.